-- All Base pupils are included in all mainstream school trips and events including shows, sponsored events visits from external groups e.g Tudor day, sports day etc. - Regular trips out to local area for life skills, and reinforcement of key learning, SALT targets etc. - Specific lessons focused on life skills e.g. prepare healthy meals or snacks - All Base pupils have access to the after school clubs running in school such as Football, multi skill sports and drama. - Parental involvement including regular events in school for social interaction and support such as workshops, coffee mornings and Touch base sessions.
+- All Base pupils are included in all mainstream school trips and events including shows, sponsored events, visits from external groups e.g Tudor day, sports day etc. - Regular trips out to the local area for life skills, and reinforcement of key learning, SALT targets etc. - Access to children's kitchen where they can learn life skills and help prepare healthy meals or snacks - All Base pupils have access to the after school clubs running in school such as Football, multi skill sports and drama. - Parental involvement including regular events in school for social interaction and support such as workshops, coffee mornings and Touch base sessions.